holepunchto/pear-docs/making-a-pear-app-1.md

 ^_^ announced
 ```

 ## Step 10.
-Share your app
+Share the app

 From another terminal (or even another machine), now run:

 ```
-$ pear launch pear:w7tu... # Use the key you got in the previous output
+$ pear launch pear:w7tu... # Use the key received in the previous output
 ```

 And now the app should run.